TiagoVillarim/Praticing-node/README.md

 Node api project with mongoDB + express

--project content:
+-project content =>

-  -create users;
+  ---create users;

-  -view all created users in mongoDB;
+  ---view all created users in mongoDB;

-  -authenticate users, using token, email and password;
+  ---authenticate users, using token, email and password;